MarshP/yon-readme/README.md

 * Stronghold - Now the Enderdragon is dead you can return from The End safely.
 There is an ice railway (use a boat for high speed travel) all the way from the central island to an outer island, built by MrTrouser's flying machine.
 DO NOT BREAK THE ICE BLOCKS.
 This will cause the entire ice railway to collapse in to water.
 * Obsidian Mine
-* Jungle North of Spawn
+* Jungle north of Spawn
 * Mesa and Ice Biomes, a long way NE of spawn
 * Nova Bioma: Taiga and Jungle